Latent Emissions, Chakaia Booker

 Fourth of July/Independence Day

 During the campus-wide December holiday break, which includes Christmas Eve and Christmas Day

-The Museum is located on the campus of the University of Notre Dame, Notre Dame, Indiana, across from the NW corner of the football stadium.
+The Museum is located on the south edge of the University of Notre Dame campus, in Notre Dame, Indiana, across from the northwest corner of the Notre Dame Stadium.

 Snite Museum GPS Coordinates

 For an interactive campus map, go to https://map.nd.edu